 Adjust the pan law when in LCR mode is active to increase/decrease the contributions to the LR and Mono buses when panning.

 Set Mix Sends Pre/Post

-Set all contributions to the Mix Bus Pre- or Post-Fade.
+Set the pre/post routing for all contributions to this Mix Bus.

 This setting can override settings made in the Input Channel Setup.
+The options are Post Fade, Post EQ, or Pre Dyn.